amigoslibraryservices/lcp-docker/README.md

 2. Change directories into the `base-local` directory.
 3. Adjust if needed values in [.env file](./env)
 4. Determine whether to store encrypted files on the local file system or in AWS S3 (*hint: for this initial version, choose filesystem*).
-5. Copy the proper files based on the storage selection; for example:
+5. Copy the proper files based on the storage selection and adjust their content if required; for example:
     ```bash
     cp docker-compose.yaml.fs docker-compose.yaml
     cp etc/config.yaml.fs etc/config.yaml
+    cp .env.default .env
     ```
 6. When ready, run the Docker Compose command in the base-local directory to instantiate the Docker stack:
     ```bash